 - *To the right of the oil dipstick

 With the gearshift in neutral or park, and the parking brake on, let your engine run.
 Be sure the engine is warm when you pull out the dipstick (don’t turn off the engine).

 Dip the tip of your finger into the fluid on the dipstick and rub the fluid between your finger and the tip of your thumb.
 The transmission fluid on the dipstick should be pinkish and almost clear.
 If it looks or smells burnt or has particles in it, have a mechanic drain and change the fluid.

 Wipe the dipstick with a clean, lint-free rag; then reinsert it and pull it out again.

 If the transmission fluid is clear but doesn’t reach the ‘Full’ line on the dipstick, use a funnel to pour just enough transmission fluid down the dipstick tube to reach the line.
 Don’t overfill!

 |WARNING: There are several types of transmission fluid.
 Each is made for a specific type of automatic transmission.
 Newer transmissions require different fluid than older ones.
 Check your owner’s manual to find out which type of fluid your vehicle requires.

-The fluid level in a manual transmission must be checked with the vehicle on a hoist to enable the technician to reach a plug in the bottom of the transmission.
-Please call Brakes Plus to schedule your transmission appointment today.
+The fluid level in a manual transmission must be checked with the vehicle on a hoist, enabling the technician to reach a plug in the bottom of the transmission.
+Visit your nearest Brakes Plus to have your transmission inspected safely and properly!